lambdaclass/lambdaworks/provers/groth16/circom-adapter/src/README.md

 }
 ```

 For convenience, one can look up to [integration_tests.rs](integration_tests.rs) file and see an example where the Poseidon hash of "100" is proven and verified.
+The **vitalik_w_and_qap** example issues an example one can investigate with pen and paper, giving a clearer idea what the adapter does.